 11 UE Power Saving

-The PDCCH monitoring activity of the UE is governed by DRX.
+The PDCCH monitoring activity of the UE is governed by DRX and BA.

 When DRX is configured, the UE does not have to continuously monitor PDCCH.
 DRX is characterized by the following:

 - on-duration: duration that the UE waits for, after waking up, to receive PDCCHs.
 If the UE successfully decodes a PDCCH, the UE stays awake and starts the inactivity timer;